 Visitors on Campus

 Essential visitors, including consulting paraprofessionals, approved renters, admissions visitors, vendors, and emergency visitors, will continue to have supervised access in buildings.
-Pre-scheduled 1-on-1 meetings with teachers or administrators are permitted for vaccinated individuals.
+Pre-scheduled 1-on-1 meetings with teachers or administrators are permitted, as is attending indoor student events and performances, for those individuals who are vaccinated individuals or who have a negative result from a COVID test on the day of their visit.
 Parents and caregivers are not permitted to enter the building during drop-off and pick-up.
-Prearranged parent volunteer activities are permitted outdoors.

-Parents will be notified of positive COVID cases by email.
-On the Bedford and Westport campuses, all families on the campus will be notified.
-On the Ridgefield campus, communications will be sent to the Preschool, the Lower School, or Middle & Upper Schools combined, depending on the division impacted.
-Affected families will receive additional information on a case-specific basis.
-Changes in protocol or requirements by the state or region will be communicated to all enrolled families.
+Parents will be notified of positive COVID cases in their children's grade(s) by email.
+On the Westport campuses, all families on the campus will be notified.
+Changes in COVID protocol or requirements by the state or region will be communicated to all enrolled families.

 Ventilation rates or the percentage of outdoor air circulating in ventilation systems will remain at their maximum circulation.
 Efforts to improve air filtration, reduce recirculation, and disable demand-controlled ventilation remain in place.